 The fact that this small Hawaiian island chain holds the most remote location in the Hawaiian archipelago, nearly 400 km as the crow flies, lends to an interesting migration history.
 Couple that with a rich culture that developed and is known for its incredible nautical and navigational feats.
 However, the remote location comes with its own lot of challenges, especially those related to climate-friendly travel.

 Kauai’s history is both commemorative of and distinctly different from the other islands.
 Like the other islands, Kauai was originally inhabited about 1500 years ago by the same Polynesian adventurers who achieved their voyage on canoes when they first landed on the shores of the Big Island of Hawaii.
 500 years later, a second wave of sea-canoe travelers migrated to Tahiti this time.
 It is from the arrival of the first Tahitians that today’s Hawaiian gods, belief structures and many traditions have evolved.
 A long stretch from these sources to today’s islands that long for climate-friendly travel experiences to continue supporting the local populations while preserving the environment.

 In terms of biodiversity, insects are often forgotten!
-Out of the 10,000 species recorded on the island, more than three quarters are found nowhere else on earth.
+Out of the 10,000 species recorded on the island, more than three-quarters are found nowhere else on earth.

 Similarly to other pacific islands, like Micronesia, climate change is expected to have a number of impacts on Hawaii, including rising sea levels, increased frequency and intensity of storms and hurricanes, and changes to precipitation patterns.
 These changes could lead to flooding, erosion, and damage to infrastructure, as well as negative impacts on Hawaii’s tourism activity.
 Additionally, climate change is expected to support the continuous spread of invasive species, that have lived through higher stress than that of the endemic species, which could have negative impacts on Hawaii’s ecosystems and biodiversity.